The Paragon School, Bath

 WRAP AROUND CARE

 You can drop off from 8–8.40am and with up to three hours after school care from fab children’s events/entertainment biz The SuperPirates.
 After school homework club until 5pm.
-Some 60+ extra-curricular activities going on every week – samba band, Lego, yoga, mindfulness, rugby sevens, science, sewing, Groovy Movers and more – most of them free.
+Some 60+ extra-curricular activities going on every week – samba band, Lego, yoga, mindfulness, rugby sevens, science, sewing and more – most of them free.
 Holiday clubs open to all, e.g. Greatest Showman workshop, Camp Teepee, (Peter Pan vs Swallows & Amazons), art school, cookery school (watermelon gelato anyone?).

 WORD ON THE GROUND

 Parents rave over the beautiful setting and the wealth of opportunities across the board but say that pupils don’t ever feel pressurised.
 The school’s seen as down-to-earth and nurturing, with a good cross section of children so it doesn’t feel elitist.
 Parents with boys appreciate the fact that there are plenty of male staff around.
-Sports and music are described as exceptional.
+Art, sports and music are described as exceptional.

 THE MUDDY VERDICT